TheEucatastrophe/starwardodyssey/SRD/exploration.md

 ## Exploration Procedure

-Information.
+1. **Information**.
 The Ref describes the crew’s locale, as well as any obvious dangers.
 The players should ask questions about the location.
-Actions.
+2. **Actions**.
 The players declare what they want their characters to do and the referee resolves each character’s actions simultaneously.
-Event.
+3. **Event**.
 If appropriate, the referee should roll on the exploration events table.
 Once the event is resolved, repeat the procedure.

 ## Exploration Events